-Distance Reiki with Loved Ones
+Distance Healing with Loved Ones

-The Absentee Reiki Technique is usually 15-20 minutes long, but can continue longer depending on preference, and the recipient lies down or sits comfortably during the session as described above.
+The Distance Reiki Technique is usually 15-20 minutes long, but can continue longer depending on preference, and the recipient lies down or sits comfortably during the session as described above.
 There might be a brief discussion before or after the session as well, though it’s often a little more informal.